homieiot/convention/convention.md

 As soon as a device starts to publish any Homie related topic, it MUST finish with all topics within a timeframe of 500ms.
-Otherwise a controller can assume that the topic is not set.
+Controller can assume that not received topics within this timeframe are not set.

 ## Topology